Business Page Layout Tips

 Here you will layout the key assumptions used in creating your financial model and then provide topline results from your income statement, balance sheet and cash flow projections.
 If you are seeking funding, document the amount of funding you seek and the key uses for it.

-In your Appendix, you will provide supporting information such as employee or customer agreements, store layouts, etc. You must also include your full, five-year income statement, balance sheet and cash flow projections.
+In your Appendix, you will provide supporting information such as employee or customer agreements, store layouts, etc. You must also include your full, five-year financial model and projections.

-By following the above business plan layout, you will ensure your plan is in the format investors and lenders expect.
-If you would like to quickly and easily finish your business plan, read and click on our suggested resource below.
+By following the above business plan outline, you will ensure your plan is in the format investors and lenders expect.

 How to Finish Your Business Plan in 1 Day!